 If you bake with a bread machine and are looking for a soft loaf of einkorn bread for sandwiches, we have a new recipe for you.
-If your machine does not have a custom cycle, you should use the shortest cycle that you have.
+If your machine does not have a custom cycle, you should use the shortest cycle that you have or please check your manuals to choose the cycle closest to the times we recommend.
 The loaf was not fragile, so it can be easily sliced for sandwiches or toast without breaking apart, the crust was soft and inside the crumb was perfect.

 - ¾ cup (195g) of milk, warmed

 - ½ cup (188g) of water, warmed

 - 1 tablespoon extra virgin olive oil

 - 2 tablespoons sugar

 - 1¼ teaspoons sea salt

 - 4 cups (480g) jovial all-purpose einkorn flour